THE STAGE 32 LOGLINES

 SYNOPSIS:

-Triangle Girls is a six-part limited series that weaves personal trauma with public reckoning, telling the untold story of the immigrant women who sparked a national labor movement.
+Triangle Girls is an eight-part limited series that weaves personal trauma with public reckoning, telling the untold story of the immigrant women who sparked a national labor movement.
 At the heart of the series is Sa’mara Vaserman, a brilliant, working-class Jewish girl in 1900s New York who dreams of becoming a scholar — until poverty, sexism, and industrial greed force her into the lethal garment industry.

 What begins as a coming-of-age tale in the sweatshops of Manhattan becomes a legal thriller, a political awakening, and a requiem for 146 real women and girls who died in the Triangle Shirtwaist Fire — many locked inside by their employers.
 The series explores how survivors of systemic violence find power not in the denial of justice, but in movements born from it.